f4gkr/SatRFE/README.md

  **SatRFE**
-Simple radio frontend for custom processing
+Simple radio frontend for custom processing - Receives samples from SDR device and extracts sub-band and finally sends IQ samples in float pairs via ZeroMQ

 In current version the frame is (SymbolRate x Oversample ratio) wide.
 This is the **DEMODULATOR_SAMPLERATE** constant